Wassail: Modern music

 British folk rock band Steeleye Span opened their third album Ten Man Mop, or Mr. Reservoir Butler Rides Again (1971) with an extended, minor-key version of "Gower Wassail", Tim Hart singing the traditional verses and the others joining the chorus.

 The British rock band Blur released a song titled "The Wassailing Song", with each member taking a verse.
 The release was limited to 500 7-inch pressings, given out at a concert in 1992.
 The version of "The Wassailing Song" performed by Blur was later adapted in a recording by The Grizzly Folk, who have stated that the arrangement bears a close resemblance to the "Gloucestershire Wassail".

 In her song "Oh England My Lionheart", on the 1978 album Lionheart, Kate Bush sings, "Give me one wish, and I'd be wassailing in the orchard, my English rose."

-The alternative rock band Half Man Half Biscuit from Tranmere, England, included a song named "Uffington Wassail" on their 2000 album Trouble over Bridgwater.
+The alternative rock band Half Man Half Biscuit from Tranmere, included a song named "Uffington Wassail" on their 2000 album Trouble over Bridgwater.
 With its references to the Israeli Eurovision contestant Dana International, the Sealed Knot English Civil War re-enactment society, and also to the skier Vreni Schneider, the meaning of the song's title in this context is a little obscure.

 In 2013 Folk Rock musician Wojtek Godzisz created an arrangement of the traditional Gloucestershire Wassail words with original music for the Pentacle Drummers' first Annual Wassail festival (2013), called "Wassail".

 For the Pentacle Drummers' second Wassail festival (2014), the pagan rock band Roxircle also wrote a Wassail song especially for the event called "Wassail (Give Thanks to the Earth)".
 The Pentacle Drummers encourage their headline acts to write a song centered around wassailing, a way to keep the tradition alive.

 The English progressive rock band Big Big Train released an EP entitled "Wassail" in 2015, named for the title track.

 Yorkshire-based folk singer Kate Rusby included the track "Cornish Wassail" on her 2015 album, The Frost Is All Over.

 Australia-based band Spiral Dance included the track "Earth Wassail" on their 2002 album "Notes of Being", based on the Gower Wassail song.